lhotse-speech/lhotse/docs/parallelism.rst

 There are multiple ways we can parallelize execution of a Python method:

 - using multi-threading (single node, single process);
-- using multi-processing (single node, multiplce processes);
+- using multi-processing (single node, multiple processes);
 - using distributed processing (multiple nodes, multiple processes).

 The ``Executor`` API, introduced in Python's standard library in :mod:`concurrent.futures` module,